catseye/Chrysoberyl/article/Retrocomputing.md

 Stuff done at Cat's Eye Technologies on older computers, or more often, an emulation of such a computer on a modern computer instead.

+Some of the information here is not specific to Cat's Eye Technologies and may be moved to [The Dossier][] at a future date.

 ### Apple II

 *   wikipedia: [Apple II](https://en.wikipedia.org/wiki/Apple_II)